About DoChara

 No, nothing to do with the tourist board.
 It’s personal advice, tips and information from an ordinary Irish person, basically the sort of stuff a friend would tell you.

-and so can remain entirely objective about those who do
+and I can’t be bought, so I can remain entirely objective about those who do have something to sell

 How do you decide what to include/leave out?

 Mostly I call on my own knowledge of Ireland or on suggestions from other people.
-Then I research a bit more – and this is where many, many other people from all around Ireland and beyond help enormously by generously sharing their expertise in specific subjects and their invaluable local knowledge.
+I visit a lot of places myself before writing about them.
+Then I research a bit more to be sure I get the full picture – and this is where many, many other people from all around Ireland and beyond help enormously by generously sharing their expertise in specific subjects and their invaluable local knowledge.

 I also listen very carefully to what users of the site have to say and take heed of feedback from lots of people who have visited Ireland in the past.